 More Sentence Sermons

-These sentence sermons are ones that I have posted to my social media after that first year that became the 364 Sentence Sermons book.
-I still enjoy writing out these thoughts from my morning devotionals and this is where I have been putting them since I the original 364 from 2019.
-Please share if you want, too.
+These sentence sermons are additional to the 364 published in my book, which can be accessed at my Sentence Sermons page.
+I still enjoy writing out these thoughts from my morning devotionals and this is where I have been putting them.

 In Earth’s conflict of righteousness against unrighteousness, we must have divine intervention because the battle is more than meets the eye.
 Life in these last days will require a constant communion with Heaven.

 The Holy Spirit sustains the follower of Christ unjustly confronted by a hateful world, reminding us of the Blessed Hope and the forever righteousness of the Kingdom of Heaven.

 It is likely that the Lord allows some to rest from their earthly labors through death, earlier than we may think is right, but in His infinite mercy He is sparing them oncoming sorrows to great to bear.

 Few of us give any thought to the suffering that sin has caused in Heaven.
 The Lord, the angelic host, and God the Father are all longing for its demise and a restoration of righteousness upon the Earth.

 Keeping your attention fixed upon your feelings is a mistake.
 Looking within for evidence of advancement or decline is not looking unto Jesus, because only by beholding Him we are changed.

 There is not a great need of the Savior when we are ignorant of the Savior.
 We feel no need to obey Scripture when it says grow in the knowledge of the Lord Jesus Christ, but it is in that we realize our daily need for Him.

 We can and must exalt Jesus in our conversations, if that is truly our authentic response to circumstances in our life.